 Finding the balance between wildlife and recreation

-First, let me calm your fears or burst your bubble depending on your disposition.
-You are probably never going to see a puma in the wild, and if you do it will last a few seconds as you see a flash of its tail running away.
+First, let’s calm your fears or burst your bubble: you are probably never going to see a puma in the wild, and if you do it will last a few seconds as you see a flash of its tail running away.

 It was a warm winter day in early February on our 8,532-acre San Vicente Redwoods property.
-I had the pleasure of being out on the land with Veronica to facilitate a television shoot about “living with lions” for NBC Bay Area’s OpenRoad with Doug McConnell.
+We joined her out on the land to facilitate a television production about “living with lions” for NBC Bay Area’s OpenRoad with Doug McConnell.

 “Beep, beep, beep.”

 “Do you hear that?”
 Veronica said softly, as she waived her telemetry device that looks like an old rooftop TV antenna.
 “That’s 38F, an adult female puma.
 She has a collar for monitoring, and each collar has its own frequency, which is why I know it’s her.”

 Veronica explained that pumas are important as apex predators (those at the top of the food chain) in helping maintain a healthy ecosystem.
 Ninety-five percent of the puma diet is deer (a prey species).
 This naturally regulates the deer population, which in turn regulates the numbers and types of plants that deer feed on.
 Losing the pumas will throw the balance out of whack.

 There are estimated to be 40 pumas in the Santa Cruz Mountains, and puma 38F is one of four pumas known to regularly visit San Vicente as part of its territory.
 But San Vicente isn’t 38F’s home, That terminology is problematic, as female pumas have a home range of 40-80 square miles and males range 100-150 square miles.
 Note that males fight to defend their territories and have only small overlaps with other males, while females can overlap with other males and females.